Vamsi-aki/aws-data-engineering/README.md

 ## Batch Processing
 - `csv_to_api_ingest.py`: Python script to send historical CSV data via API to the same streaming pipeline.
 - Useful for bootstrapping datasets or simulating streaming from static files.

 ---

-# Demo

-> You can insert a demo video or link here once you’ve created one.

----